Blog Img

 Keep a dedicated workspace

 A dedicated workspace is somewhere you can work from effectively and adapt to suit the needs of yourself and the work you do.
 This is usually somewhere with a desk for your laptop or computer screens, an appropriate chair to support your back and any other equipment you need to complete work.
 It’s important to keep your workspace tidy because a messy desk can impact how well you work and your ability to focus.
-If you don’t have the correct equipment don’t hesitate to ask for what you need from your employer.
+If you don’t have the correct equipment, ask for what you need from your employer.

-If possible, try keep your workspace away from areas you normally relax in to help separate your work and home life and make it easier for you to switch off at the end of the day.
+If possible, try to keep your workspace away from areas you normally relax in to help separate your work and home life and make it easier for you to switch off at the end of the day.

-Take a break
+Take a break and manage your mind

 However, if you feel you are struggling and would like some more advice, here are some useful resources and websites to provide extra information and directions for support: